kadirberktas/NYC-Hotspot-Location/README.md

 Those five point far away like 8 miles, so it should have been 40 wifi devices but that part has just 5 wifi devices.(We were base 200 meters for wifi distance for each wifi device.

 We can say, it active for %12.5 part of NYC.
 So I think they need to improve that.
 Because NYC is touristic place and they are gettin many tourist every month.
 Many tourist dont have american sim-card because generally they are coming from different countries.
-That's way they need connect any wifi devices in district.
+That's way they need to connect any wifi devices in district.